Lucas-barreto1/Lucas-barreto1/README.md

 ### Hi there 👋

-My name is Lucas Barreto and i'm Fullstack Developer living in Brazil.
+My name is Lucas Barreto and i am a student and Developer living in Brazil.

 - 💻 I love the programming and the challenges it encountered.